karschsp/band-names/BAND-NAMES.md

 * The Bench Warmers
 * The Blind Dates
 * The Broken Carousels
 * The Bushwackers
+* The Co-Founders
 * The Confounders
+* The Contingency Plans
 * The Dead Giveaways
 * The Deep Cuts
 * The Dislodged Nets